Enhanced Vehicle Safety Inspection Station

 As of January 1, 2007, only those safety inspection stations appointed and under contract with PennDOT as an Enhanced Vehicle Safety Inspection Station may inspect these vehicles for compliance with all applicable equipment and inspection rules, for the purpose of titling the vehicle in Pennsylvania.

 All title applications for specially constructed, modified, collectible, recovered theft vehicles and street rods must be submitted to PennDOT for processing.
-Likewise, all applications for vehicles that require any type of title brand coming into Pennsylvania from another state or jurisdiction must be submitted to PennDOT for processing.
 The MV-426B, (Application for Reconstructed, Specially Constructed, Collectible, Modified, Flood, Recovered Theft Vehicles and Street Rods) is available on this website and is to be used immediately.

 PA State Inspections & Emissions Testing